Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Models for Predicting Human Play of Simul taneous-Move Games

-Another key idea from behavioral economics is that humans can perform only a limited number of \emph{iterations of strategic reasoning} The level-$k$ model \citep{costagomes01} captures this idea by associating each agent $i$ with a level $k_i \in \{0, 1, 2, \ldots\}$, corresponding to the number of iterations of reasoning the agent is able to perform.
+Another key idea from behavioral economics is that humans can perform only a limited number of \emph{iterations of strategic reasoning}.
+The level-$k$ model \citep{costagomes01} captures this idea by associating each agent $i$ with a level $k_i \in \{0, 1, 2, \ldots\}$, corresponding to the number of iterations of reasoning the agent is able to perform.
 A \emph{level-$0$ agent} plays randomly, choosing uniformly at random from his possible actions.
 A \emph{level-$k$ agent}, for $k \ge 1$, best responds to the strategy played by level-$(k-1)$ agents.
 If a level-$k$ agent has more than one best response, he mixes uniformly over them.

-Here we consider a particular level-$k$ model, dubbed Lk, which assumes that all agents belong to levels 0,1, and 2.\footnote{We here model only level-$k$ agents, unlike \citet{costagomes01} who also modeled other decision rules.} Each agent with level $k>0$ has an associated probability $\epsilon_k$ of making an ``error'', i.e., of playing an action that is not a best response to the level-$(k-1)$ strategy.
-Agents are assumed not to account for these errors when forming their beliefs about how lower-level agents will act. \begin{definition}[Lk model] Let $A_i$ denote player $i$'s action set, and $BR^G_i(s_{-i})$ denote the set of $i$'s best responses in game $G$ to the strategy profile $s_{-i}$.
+We consider a particular level-$k$ model, dubbed Lk, which assumes that all agents belong to levels 0,1, and 2.\footnote{ We here model only level-$k$ agents, unlike \citet{costagomes01} who also modeled other decision rules.
+Like \citet{costagomes01}, we restrict agents' levels to be no greater than 2; however, see Section~\ref{sec:variations}, in which we extend this level-$k$ model to higher levels.} Each agent with level $k>0$ has an associated probability $\epsilon_k$ of making an ``error'', i.e., of playing an action that is not a best response to the level-$(k-1)$ strategy.
+Agents are assumed not to account for these errors when forming their beliefs about how lower-level agents will act. \begin{definition}[Lk model] Let $A_i$ denote player $i$'s action set and let $BR^G_i(s_{-i})$ denote the set of $i$'s best responses in game $G$ to the strategy profile $s_{-i}$.
 Let $IBR^G_{i,k}$ denote the \emph{iterative best response set} for a level-$k$ agent $i$, with $IBR^G_{i,0}=A_i$ and $IBR^G_{i,k} = BR^G_i(IBR^G_{-i,k-1})$.
 Then the distribution $\pi^{Lk}_{i,k} \in \Pi(A_i)$ that the Lk model predicts for a level-$k$ agent $i$ is defined as

 The overall predicted distribution of actions is a weighted sum of the distributions for each level:

 where $\alpha_0 = 1 - \alpha_1 - \alpha_2$.
 This model thus has 4 parameters: $\{\alpha_1, \alpha_2\}$, the proportions of level-$1$ and level-$2$ agents, and $\{\epsilon_1, \epsilon_2\}$, the error probabilities for level-$1$ and level-$2$ agents.\defnqed \end{definition}